-Curious City has received nearly 7,000 questions since its first episode in June 2012.
+Curious City has received over 9,000 questions since its first episode in June 2012.
 During that time, it’s become clear that many of you want to know more about Chicago’s history, neighborhoods, and ethnic groups.

 Luckily, we know the man who literally wrote the book on Chicago — Dominic Pacyga.

 The Columbia College emeritus professor recently sat down with us for a rapid-fire round of questions.

 Andrew Waple wondered: What’s the record for the number of animals — not just pigs, all animals — killed in a single day at Chicago’s stockyards?

 At its peak in the early 1920s, more than 18 million animals were brought to the Chicago yards, Pacyga says.
 About two-thirds of those animals were slaughtered at nearby packing houses.

 That’s an average of about 38,000 animals each city work day.

 Because there were so many meatpackers throughout the city, including many smaller shops that didn’t keep written records, the most animals killed on any given day is unknown.
 However, a large meatpacker like Armour & Co. could have slaughtered 8,500 hogs, 2,500 cattle, and about 7,000 sheep per day.